 Too frequently car accident lawyers meet with crash victims who are in pain and overwhelmed, and who made costly mistakes in the aftermath of an accident.
-While nothing can replace the personalized advice of a skilled injury attorney, make sure you follow our simple guide explaining what to do after a car accident.
+While nothing can replace the personalized advice of a skilled accident attorney, make sure you follow our simple guide explaining what to do after a car accident.

 1. Contact the Authorities and File an Accident Report

 Your first call after a serious car crash should be to 911.
 Report your accident, detail your needs, and ask for help.
 This will typically involve:

 - Police: law enforcement will investigate your crash, create a report, and might issue a ticket or citation to an at-fault driver